-This building houses the Registration Center, various offices regarding campus life, and Research Offices of faculty members.
+This building houses the Registration Center, various offices regarding Research Offices of faculty members.

 This building houses seminar halls, small classrooms used for language classes, and large halls for special lectures.
 The picture shows a large hall that can house about 1500 people.